greco-project/pvcompare/docs/model_assumptions.rst

 The construction of the buidling, as well as the available facades for PV usage are based on the research of `Hachem, 2014 <https://www.sciencedirect.com/science/article/abs/pii/S0306261913009112>`_.

+The default building parameters are based on the following assumptions that have been adopted from `Hachem, 2014 <https://www.sciencedirect.com/science/article/abs/pii/S0306261913009112>`_:
+Each storey (with a total area of 1232 m²) is defided into 8 flats, each 120 m².
+The rest of the storey area is used for hallway and staircases etc. Each of the 8 flats is inhabited by 4 people, meaning in average 30m² per person (it is assumed that a NZE building is operated efficiently).

 Exploitation for PV Installation
 --------------------------------